 All men may not have the same symptoms, and the size of the prostate does not necessarily determine how severe the symptoms might be.
 Some men with only a slightly enlarged prostate may have acute symptoms.

 - Frequent or urgent need to urinate which increases at night

 - Difficulty starting to urinate, or starting and stopping

 If you experience any of these symptoms, or especially if you find blood in your urine, you should see your healthcare professional as soon as possible for a diagnosis.

-Talk to a doctor at Interventional Radiology at The University of Kansas Hospital about your BPH test results and any recommended treatments.
-To schedule an appointment, call our office today at (913) 588-1030 or use our secure form.
+Talk to a doctor at Interventional Radiology at the Kansas University Medical Center about your BPH test results and any recommended treatments.
+To schedule an appointment, call our office today at (913) 588-1030.